openhwgroup/cva6/docs/04_cv32a65x/design/source/cv32a6_execute.rst

 ..
 TO_BE_COMPLETED, But once the store is committed, do we do forwarding without waiting for the store to actually be finished?
 Or do we authorize the outcome of the load, which will be carried out in memory/cache?

 After the instructions in the store buffer are done, a translation request is made to the MMU's TLB.
-In the same cycle, a memory access request is made to the D$ and the index of the virtual address is sent to it
+In the same cycle, a read memory request is made to the D$ and the index of the virtual address is sent to it in the same time.
+The D$ acknowledge the read memory request.
+A read request has a higher priority than a write request so the acknowledge will be sent back in the same cycle.
+When we hit in the MMU's TLB, we send the tag of the virtual address to the D$.
+If the load request is in a non idempotent addresses region, we have to stall until the

 .. figure:: ../images/schema_fsm_load_control.png
       :name: Load unit's interactions